 Get out of bed slowly and avoid sudden movements.

-When cooking, open windows or use the exhaust fan to get rid of odors.
+Open windows or use an exhaust fan to get rid of odors.

 Drink ginger root and peppermint teas.
 Avoid chamomile and green teas.

 Take ginger capsules 4 times a day.

 Take vitamin B6 25-50 mg three times a day and Unisom 12.5 mg at bedtime.
 Unisom makes two sleep aids and we want you to take doxylamine not diphenhydramine.

 You may add Unisom 12.5 mg during the morning or evening.
 Be careful about driving as it may make you sleepy.